Medium

 Domain Leads: Sarah Massey, Mikaela Schlosser

-Priority: Expand partnerships with existing community resources (schools, food banks, health units, etc.) to improve accessibility to healthy food options
+Priority: Improve accessibility to healthy food options through community resources (schools, food banks, health units, etc.)

 Programs/Partners that Align with the Priority: (Not an all-inclusive list)